KohaILS/koha-manual-zh-cn/source/administration.rst

    after' to limit the time a patron can have the item.
 For example: don't allow automatic renewals after a checkout period of 80 days.

--  Similar to the hard due date setting, you can also stop automatic renwals after a specific date using the 'No automatic renwal after (hard limit)' setting.
+-  Similar to the hard due date setting, you can also stop automatic renewals after a specific date using the 'No automatic renewal after (hard limit)' setting.

 -  If patrons of this category can place holds on items of this type, enter the